 - Logistics – using the geofencing application, one can notify the warehouse manager on arriving at a vehicle for loading or unloading.

 - Gathering data on visitors – a shop owner can analyze how often visitors come to his shop and how much time they spend there.

 - Smart home management – as soon as the user gets into the geo zone, the system can give commands to the controller for executing certain actions (for example, to turn on the light or open the garage door).

 - Parental control – thanks to this platform, parents will be aware of their child’s location, whether he is staying inside or outside the school or yard.

 - Reminders – if the person approaches the sales point, the system can remind him that he was going to visit this store.

-- Attendance records – thanks to the system, managers can control the time that the staff are at work, time of coming to work and leaving home.
+- Attendance records – thanks to the system, managers can control the time that the staff is at work, time of coming to work, and leaving home.

 Advantages and disadvantages of geofencing

 - Protecting valuable company’s data inside the given perimeter.